 Walnuts are perhaps best-known for being the quintessential healthy brain-food.
 But who knew that walnuts were also winning top prizes for their heart-healthy, free-radical fighting, antioxidant properties as well?

-The study included many varieties of tree and ground nuts, with walnuts ranking top dog over other healthy nuts, like almonds, pecans, peanuts and pistachios.
-In fact, just a handful of walnuts holds two times more heart-healthy antioxidants than all other commonly-purchased nuts.
+Recent scientific evidence shows how the walnut may be one of the number one foods for heart-healthy antioxidant support.
+A study out of the University of Scranton assessed the nutritional and antioxidant qualities of 9 varieties of nuts, with walnuts ranking number one over other healthy nuts, like almonds, pecans, peanuts, and pistachios.
+Just a handful of walnuts holds two times more heart-healthy antioxidants than all other commonly-purchased nuts.

-- A unique combination of nutritional benefits and antioxidants
+- A unique combination of health benefits

-- Tons of vitamins and minerals
+- Abundant vitamins and minerals

-How often do you eat Walnuts?
+How often do you eat walnuts?
 Will this study encourage you to eat more?
 Let’s hear your thoughts in the comments below!

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.